Employer: Benton County

 -Knowledge, Skills, & Abilities

--Skill in operating office machines such as copier, fax, calculator, computer scanner, and postage machinery.
+-Skill in operating standard office equipment such as typewriter, computer terminal, work processor, transcriber, calculator, and photocopier.

 -Ability to read, understand, and apply and explain County/department policies and procedures and legal requirements applicable to the area of assignment.

 -Ability to work independently, organizing work with a minimum of supervision.

 -Ability to establish and maintain complex manual and computerized filing and record keeping systems.